On this page

 A mining law examination is also required to be passed after the four examinations above have been successfully passed.

 Once an application has been assessed by the Chief Inspector of Mines, you will be advised in writing of the outcome as to whether your application has been approved or not and/or if further information or clarification is required.
+Please allow 4 to 8 weeks.
 If an application is approved, the next stage is to pass a mining law examination.
 You will be provided with some information and legislation for this examination.

 For more information, contact: